July 17 - July 21, 2017

 - Employ research-based methodologies such as persona development and formative evaluation.

 The course touches upon health communication theory, formative evaluation, and search engine optimization (SEO).
 Each year the course includes a case study for the week and hands-on team work during the course is used to revise the digital strategy for that organization.
-The case study for 2016 was ABC Health News; the case study for 2017 will be determined in spring 2017.
+The case study for 2017 is WebMD.

 Class size is limited to twenty students.
 Students include healthcare professionals; past participants came from organizations including the CDC, University of Bergen, Norway, Lahey Clinic, Massachusetts General Hospital, Fenway Health Center, Cincinnati Children’s Hospital, Medtronic Diabetes Western Europe, Ospedale Pediatrico Bambino Gesù Rome, and the Kids with Food Allergies Foundation.
 The remainder of the class is made up of graduate students from Tufts University School of Medicine who will do pre-work and a final paper for course credit, and students enrolled in Tufts' Certificate in Digital Health Communication, who will also do post-work for credit.